flintlib/flint/doc/source/building.rst

 The choices for vendor is not used, and can be passed as whatever.
 This is to be somewhat compatible with GMP's configure settings.

-The available choices for the CPU is
+The available choices for the CPU are

 - ``x86_64``,
 - ``x86``,